The eldest of five siblings, Bob Munden was born in Kansas City, Missouri, to Robert and Dorotha Munden.

 In the beginning, the only event shot was Walk and Draw Level with Blanks, where competitors walked toward one another and reacted to a signal light in the middle.
 They started approximately 110 feet apart.
 The difficult skill was to react to the signal light, draw and fire your gun while walking toward your opponent — and shoot a level shot before your competitor did.
 There were hand judges to make sure shooters did not touch the gun prior to the draw.
 At that time, the gun hand had to be at least six inches from the gun.
 There were also three level judges for each shooter, to determine if the shot was level enough to hit a man between the knees and neck.

-Bob was used to thumbing the single action with live ammunition, which was slower than the “fanning” style used by the fastest competitors.
-He immediately began practicing and developing his own style of draw, shooting thousands of rounds with blank ammunition every week.
+Bob was used to thumbing the single action with live ammunition, which was slower than the fanning style used by the fastest competitors.
+He immediately began practicing and developed his own fanning style of draw, shooting thousands of rounds with blank ammunition every week.
 By 1961 Bob Munden was winning just about every shoot he entered, and eventually set 18 world records, including Fastest Time in Walk and Draw Level at .15 hundredths of a second using a .45 caliber stock-weight Colt.

 Bob’s wife Becky, who later became a champion in her own right and set a world record of .27 hundredths of a second for Standing Reaction Balloons with Blanks that was listed in one edition of the Guinness Book in the late 1960s, went to a Fast-Draw tournament in 1961 to watch her brother compete.
 Her brother, Bill Lewis, was an excellent Fast-Draw competitor.

 After the first year, Bob and Becky were able to get into a motor home, which made life on the road a lot easier.
 They performed two to three shows a day, usually in different towns.
 It was a grueling schedule, but they enjoyed entertaining and traveling.
 After two years of school assemblies, they quit and Bob started booking shows himself.
-They made significantly more money, cut their expenses and experienced a lot less stress.
-In later years, people frequently approached Bob and Becky after performances and say they saw the show when in grade school.
+They made significantly more money, cut their expenses and experienced far less stress.
+Over the years, people frequently approached Bob and Becky after performances to say they saw the show when in grade school.
 Often these fans were accompanied by their children or grandchildren.

 In 1975 Bob and Becky headed east to work at amusement parks like Six Flag’s Great Adventure, in shopping malls and at auto dealers.
 In 1976, the American Can Company, which made Dixie Cups, was developing Guinness Book of World Records cups.
 The company needed an angle to promote the product, and an agent out of New York contacted Bob.
 A Dixie Cup featured a drawing of Bob and listed his World Record of 21/100ths of a second at 21 feet, hitting a man-size silhouette target with live ammo, as well as his five-shot, total time with blanks at eight feet in 1.06 seconds.